-21st of January is National Hugging DayTM, yes that’s right an annual day dedicated to hugging.
-It was created by an American, Kevin Zaborney in 1986 to encourage everyone to hug friends and family more.
+21st of January is National Hugging DayTM.
+Yes that’s right, an annual day dedicated to hugging.
+It was created by American, Kevin Zaborney in 1986 to encourage everyone to hug friends and family more.
 How about hugging at work though?
-Where are the boundaries and when is it ok?
+Where are the boundaries and when is it ok to hug at work?

 Personal contact at work

 In some organisations there may be hard and fast rules about hugging or being in close contact at work.
-This tightrope subject can be a topic staff only speak about when inappropriate.
+This tightrope subject may only arise when it’s inappropriate.
 We all have thresholds and boundaries about what we deem appropriate closeness.
 This will vary depending on our cultural framework and the environment we grew up in.
 Allan Pease’s work on body language defines these zones in Western cultures as follows:

 - Public zone: over 3.6 m